Affiliate links on Android Authority may earn us a commission. Learn more.

 Let the battery drain

 Finally, one solution that requires a little more time involves letting your Apple Watch’s battery drain completely.
-Depending on when the logo issue crops up, this process could take a few hours to several days.
+Depending on when the logo issue crops up, your Apple Watch’s battery could drain several hours to a day.

 What else can you do?